 scan - A scan refers to the observations or block of survey imaging data acquired between two flight system maneuvers, such as reorientation of the instrument boresight near the ecliptic poles, or slews to acquire TDRSS for data downlink contacts.
 Because maneuvers often took place near the ecliptic poles, a scan is associated with the image data from approximately a half-orbit.
 However, scans can cover less or more than half of the arc between ecliptic poles.

 Scans are identified in the Single-exposure image headers, Single-exposure source database and metadata tables by the scan_id.
 The scan_id has the general form SSSSSx, where SSSSS is the five-digit scan number, and x is a letter assigned based on a sequential count of scans started in a specific half-orbit.
 Up to and including scan number 99799, SSSSS is twice the orbit number, and x="a" unless there is a second scan in the same half orbit, in which case x="b".
 Following scan 99799, SSSSS rolls over to 01000, and is two times the orbit number minus 98800, and x="r" unless there is a second scan in the same half orbit, in which case x="s".
-The first scan of the NEOWISE Reactivation survey is 44212a which is the first scan after the NEP crossing in the 22,106th WISE/NEOWISE orbit.
+The first scan of the NEOWISE Reactivation survey was 44212a which is the first scan after the NEP crossing in the 22,106th WISE/NEOWISE orbit.
 Scan 01000r is the first scan after the NEP crossing in the 49,400th WISE/NEOWISE orbit.
+The final NEOWISE scan was 64272r, the first scan after the NEP crossing in the 81,536th orbit.

 single-exposure - Single-exposure refers to the unit of data acquisition carried out by NEOWISE while the sky is frozen onto the focal plane detectors, and to the set of imaging data collected during this data collection.
 A Single-exposure is acquired approximately every 11 seconds during NEOWISE scans.